 What will 2017 hold for Excel Off The Grid?

 More of the same (but better) – I know, I know, not a great promise.
 I’ve enjoyed writing the posts and sharing these tips.
 So I’d like to continue.
-If you’ve got any feedback – too long, too short, etc. then just let me know in the comments section below or through the contact form.
+If you’ve got any feedback – too long, too short, etc. then just let me know through the contact form.
 I love hearing from readers, and if I can tweak things to make the site more usable for you, then I will do my best.

 Release some Add-ins – having now created a few add-ins I’ve got some ideas of other tools which would be useful.
 So, I’d like to release a few of those this year.